List of ancient tribes in Illyria: Colapiani

 Colapiani was the name of an Illyrian tribe.
 The Colapiani were created from the Pannonian Breuci along with the Osseriates and the Celtic Varciani.
 They lived in the central and southern White Carniola, along the Kupa river, and were mentioned by Pliny the Elder and Ptolemy.
 The archeologists Jaro Šašel and Dragan Božič have attributed the Vinica material culture to Colapiani, but opinions are divided.

 Daesitiates

 The Daesitiates were an Illyrian tribe that lived in what is today central Bosnia and Herzegovina during the time of the Roman Republic.
 Along with the Maezaei, the Daesitiates were part of the western group of Pannonians in Roman Dalmatia.
-They were prominent from the end of the 4th century BC up until the beginning of the 3rd century AD.
+They were prominent from the end of the 4th century BCE up until the beginning of the 3rd century CE.
 Evidence of their daily activities can be found in literary sources, as well as in the rich material finds that belong to the Central Bosnian cultural group.
 After nearly three centuries of political independence, the Daesitiates (and their polity) were conquered by Roman Emperor Augustus.
 Afterwards, the Daesitiates were incorporated into the province of Illyricum with a low total of 103 decuriae.